 and rollback rate are published in the Austin American-Statesman during

 the month of August each year.
 The ad usually lists fund balances, debts,

 effective and roll back rates for local taxing units.
 Tax rates are also

 announced on the main Travis County website as they are determined.

 Once property values are finalized and all local taxing entities have adopted their current year rates, the Tax Assessor-Collector's office begins the process of calculating the taxes due and sending out tax statements to property owners following requirements set out by the Texas Tax Code.
 Most people receive their tax statements by mail in October or November each year.
 Because the bills can only be sent out once property values and tax rates have been finalized, when you receive your bill, it is too late to get involved to effect change in the total amount due.
 We encourage citizens to become informed and involved in Truth In Taxation activities that are written into the Texas Tax Code as described above.

-If you haven't seen a bill you are expecting, please visit the Research Taxes page on this website or call us at (512) 854-9473.
+If you haven't seen a bill you are expecting, please visit the Research and Pay Taxes page on this website or call us at (512) 854-9473.
 Be aware that owners are responsible for making timely payment of taxes due on or before the required deadline, regardless of whether the statement issued has been received.
 Our office is happy to supply copies of tax statements, receipts for prior years paid and discuss property tax payment plans with anyone who may need those services.
 Remember that this is your office.
 We are here to help you.